 Here's how to audition for Netflix even if you don't have an agent:

-3. Promote yourself: Create a personal website where you can showcase your updated headshots, résumé, and demo reel.
-Establish yourself on social media, which has become a new go-to avenue for discovering talent for many CDs.
-(Just make sure you do it the right way.)
+- Promote yourself: Create a personal website where you can showcase your updated headshots, résumé, and demo reel.
+You’ll also want to establish yourself on social media, if you haven’t already, as it’s become casting’s new go-to avenue for discovering talent.
+(Just make sure you use it the right way.)

-4. Volunteer: Audition readers are constant need for many Netflix casting directors, so volunteering to help out with table reads could pay dividends.
+- Volunteer: Netflix’s casting directors regularly need audition readers, so volunteering to help out with table reads could pay dividends.
 You never know who you might impress with your performance.

-5. Highlight your special skills: Many casting directors are looking for actors with specific skillsets, such as accents, musical proficiency, stage combat experience, and athletic abilities.
+- Highlight your special skills: CDs are often on the hunt for actors with specific skill sets, including accents, musical proficiency, stage combat experience, and athletic ability.
 Be sure to list your special skills on your acting résumé!

 How to audition for Netflix with an agent